ellisztamas/1001crosses/01_data/05_phenotype_expt/readme.md

     A list of seed stocks processed by Tal Dahan in February 2024 to be measured for seed size.
 The seeds are the F9 progeny of the F8 plants that were genotyped.
+- F10_seed_size_cataloge.csv
+    A list of all the seed packets collected from F9 plants grown in the phenotyping experiment.
 - format_ft10_from_AMM.R
     Almudena kept track of flowering while I was away, but she used a different app to log data.
 This file formats those data.